xeiwian/japaneseapp/README.md

     - make the form fetch api/userlogin
     - set up connection to db so that the username and score is stored in db
     - fixed username insertion issue by adding body parser module for json data
-6) Display 3 questions in the front page 4 times
+6) Display 3 contents in the front page 4 times
     - display them in radio buttons style
     - need to set up controller to query emotion type question from db
     - extract the question content from the query and display it on the radio buttons
+    - need to make next button so user can go to next page of questions

 17/2/2020